By Pallavi Bhattacharya

-This is a verse from Bob Dylan’s The Times They Are A-Changin, entreating parents to come out of their frog in the well attitude, and embrace the fact that societal norms have changed over time.
+This is a verse from Bob Dylan’s The Times They Are A-Changin, entreating parents to come out of their frog-in-a-well attitude, and embrace the fact that societal norms have changed over time.

-Almost each and every civilization of the world, throughout the ages, has faced a generation gap, which refers to misunderstandings and miscommunication between two generations, specially youngsters and their mums and dads, stemming from variances in values and outlook.
+Almost and every civilisation throughout the ages has faced a generation gap, which refers to misunderstandings and miscommunication between two generations, especially youngsters and their mums and dads, stemming from variances in values and outlook.

 Even in India, youngsters and their parents, fall prey to the generation gap.
 In the USA, this disparity is far wider, between the generations, especially in families which have recently migrated to the West, having done their schooling in India.